Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

-Noting that the dimension of the $\sndiag$-banded subspace is $I=2\sndiag+1$ results in the following corollary of \thref{prop:2}: \begin{mycorollary} \emph{ Let $\bphi$ be an $M\times N$ random matrix satisfying the hypotheses of \thref{prop:2} and let $\basissb$ be given by \eqref{eq:bsetsbdef}.
+From \thref{prop:2} and noting that $\sndiag$-banded subspaces have dimension $2\sndiag+1$ we obtain: \begin{mycorollary} \emph{ Let $\bphi$ be an $M\times N$ random matrix satisfying the hypotheses of \thref{prop:2} and let $\basissb$ be given by \eqref{eq:bsetsbdef}.
 Then, with probability one, the matrix $\bbphi=\bm I_{\nblocks}\otimes \bphi$ defines an $\basissb$-covariance sampler if and only if }